aws-samples/sample-financial-fraud-detection-with-nvidia/README.md

 ## Obtain API key

-There are two possible methods to generate an API key for NIM:
+Here are two possible methods to generate an API key for NIM:

 - Sign in to the [NVIDIA Build](https://build.nvidia.com/explore/discover?signin=true) portal with your email.
 - Sign in to the [NVIDIA NGC](https://ngc.nvidia.com/) portal with your email.